monyratha/chatwoot-client/README.md

    If you load the page without a `uid`, the script automatically appends the generated ID to the URL.
 Copy this URL to access the same conversation from another browser.

-   The widget also stores the conversation ID in `localStorage` and restores it when the same `uid` is used.
-Providing the same `uid` and matching `hash` lets Chatwoot reopen the conversation in any browser or device.
+   The widget also stores the conversation ID in `localStorage` and reflects it in the page URL using a `cid` query parameter.
+Copy the URL containing both `uid` and `cid` to continue the same conversation from another browser.
+A matching `hash` is still recommended when verifying visitors.

 ## Development